niegit/nie-lab-mkdocs/docs/labs/networking/lab1.md

 - Set your NIC IP to `192.168.1.100` and ensure the subnet mask is `255.255.255.0`. 🌐
 - Try to access the switch at `192.168.1.254` using the default credentials (`{{ devices.cisco_switch.default_user }} / {{ devices.cisco_switch.default_pass }}`).

+!!! tip "Oops!
+No access? 😬"
-- **Oops!
-No access?** 😬 If you can’t get in, perform a factory reset!
-Here’s how:
+    If you can’t get in, perform a factory reset! **Here’s how:**

-  - Use a **paperclip** or another object to **carefully** press and hold the reset button on the front of the switch for **15-20 seconds**, then release.
+    Use a **paperclip** or another object to **carefully** press and hold the reset button on the front of the switch for **15-20 seconds**, then release.
 For more help, check out the [Cisco Reset Guide](https://www.cisco.com/c/en/us/support/docs/smb/switches/cisco-350-series-managed-switches/smb985-how-to-manually-reboot-or-reset-a-switch.html).

 ---